takanory/slides/20181109ploneconf/PITCHME.md

 ## PyCon JP Bot

-Chatbot for PyCon JP Slack
+a Chat bot for PyCon JP Slack

 Note:
 I will talk about PyCon JP Bot.